wongzigii/Colo/README.md

 Colo is an app helps you to discover color themes from [Adobe Color CC](https://color.adobe.com/explore/newest/?time=all).
 Colo's data source is based on `libxml2` library to parse content from website.

-## Disclaimer
-Adobe is a trademark of Adobe.
-Inc. This app is not created nor endorsed by Adobe Inc. All the infomation and content accessible through Colo are subject to Adobe's copyright and terms of use.
-This is a free app and does not charge for anything.
-All content are available for free from Adobe Color CC.

 ## Screenshots
 ![](./Assets/screenshot1.png)   ![](./Assets/screenshot4.png)